Sarakinoi

-Sarakinoi (Σαρακηνοί, before 1925: Σαρακίνοβο - Sarakinovo) is a village and a community in the municipal unit of Aridaia in the western Pella regional unit, Greece.
-In 2011 its population was 351 for the village and 413 for the community, which includes the village Kato Koryfi.
+Sarakinoi (Σαρακηνοί, before 1925: Σαρακίνοβο – Sarakinovo) is a village and a community in the municipal unit of Aridaia in the western Pella regional unit, Greece.
+In 2021 its population was 398 for the community, which includes the village Kato Koryfi.
 Sarakinoi is located in the southeastern part of the Voras Mountains, at 640 m elevation.
 It is 5 km west of Polykarpi, 6 km south of Loutraki, 11 km southwest of Aridaia and 15 km northwest of Edessa.
 Forests cover most of the area.

 Demographics

 Sarakinoi had 356 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Sarakinoi was populated by Slavophones.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Sarakinoi was populated by Slavophones.
 The Macedonian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.